dm20/people-index/README.md

   3) Look up person information by key
   4) Delete person information associated with a given key
      - Remove "hanging keys" and whitespace from the JSON file itself
-  5) Include the test() function in people_index.go to demo the functionality.
+  5) Include the test() function in people_index.go to demo functionality
-     - creates a file equivalent to example.json
+     - creates a file equivalent to example.json called people.json

 ### To run the service:
     go get go get github.com/Jeffail/gabs